Care-Bear/ras-pi/README.md

 sudo ./setup.sh
 ```

-the only thing you'll need to do it edit `config.yaml` to include whatever you want to display.
+The only thing you'll need to do is edit `config.yaml` to include whatever you want to display.